 - Nyūjō jiyū.
 Tadashi, 6-sai-miman wa hogoshadōhan no koto

-- Free entrance.
-However, children under 6 must be accompanied by a guardian.
+- Free Entry.
+However, children under 6 years must be accompanied by a guardian.

 What is the difference between Shikashi and Tadashi?

-Both have the same meaning, but shikashi usually goes more in the opposite direction of the previous sentence, an inverse question, while tadashi is a supplementary conjugation.
-Don't confuse tadashi [但し] with [正しい] which means correct.
+Both have the same meaning, but shikashi tends to follow more in the opposite direction of the previous sentence, an inverse questioning, while tadashi is a supplementary conjugation.
+Do not confuse tadashi [但し] with [正しい] which means correct.

 Particle GA (が)

-When you find the particle ga (が) after "desu" it is linking 2 sentences.
-It can be translated as "but", "and" or "however".
-Unlike けど, が makes the opposition a little softer, less overt, adding a bit of hesitation.
+When you find the particle ga (が) after “desu,” it is linking 2 sentences.
+It can be translated as “but,” “and,” or “however.”
+Unlike けど, が makes the opposition a little softer, less evident, adding a bit of hesitation.

 You can use が after です even if you are not going to finish the sentence.
-Like a but...
-A bit undecided.
-Using が too much instead of けど will indicate that you are a little indecisive about what you are talking about.
+Like a but… Kind of indecisive.
+Using が too much instead of けど will indicate that you are somewhat indecisive about what you are saying.

-Remember that the が particle after the verb does not always mean a "but" or an opposition.
+Remember that not always the particle が after the verb means a “but” or an opposition.

 - 明日は雨だが、ピクニックに行く

-- It's going to rain tomorrow, but we're going on a picnic
+- It will rain tomorrow, but we are going to a picnic

 - 学ぶつもりですが